spsforks/QB64-Wiki/DO...LOOP.md

 ## Example(s)

-*Example 1:* Using WHILE to clear the keyboard buffer.
+Using WHILE to clear the keyboard buffer.

 ```vb